DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Related Work

 To tackle these problems, notable recent progress includes the employment of Vision-Language Models (VLM) \cite{Foteinopoulou2024AReasoning, Zhang2024CommonDetection, Yu2025UnlockingDetection, Sun2025TowardsDetection} to introduce textual explanations besides the common real or fake labels.
 In the work of \cite{Foteinopoulou2024AReasoning}, an evaluation of off-the-shelf VLMs was conducted to test their abilities in deepfake detection and more fine-grained tasks like multi-choice and open-ended visual question answering.
 In \cite{Zhang2024CommonDetection}, the authors annotated the FaceForensics++ \cite{Rossler2019Faceforensics++:Images} dataset with human-identifiable fake features as textual explanations and propose to train a VLM for the Deepfake Detection Visual Question Answering (DD-VQA) task.
 The work \cite{Yu2025UnlockingDetection} adopted similar VLM based question answering methodology, but their ground-truth textual annotations are automatically obtained with simulated self-blended \cite{Shiohara2022DetectingImages} face forgery images and mainly describe the forgery regions.
 In \cite{Sun2025TowardsDetection}, a CLIP \cite{Radford2021LearningSupervision} based multi-modal contrastive learning method was proposed, and fine-grained textual annotations describing forgery types are obtained by detecting several pre-defined common traces, apart from those describing forgery regions as in \cite{Yu2025UnlockingDetection}.
+In these VLM based deepfake detection works, although textual descriptions of forgery regions and types are output to augment explainability, their ultimate goal is still the objective classification of real and fake.
+On the other hand, the DREAM task in this paper focuses on the subjective photorealism rating.